roc-lang/roc/www/content/platforms.md

-# Platforms & Applications
+# Platforms

-Something that sets Roc apart from most programming languages is its *platforms and applications* architecture.
+Something that sets Roc apart from other programming languages is its <span class="nowrap">*platforms and applications*</span> architecture.

 ## [Applications](#applications) {#applications}